curatingbits/blog_api/README.md

 ```bash
 To seed the database, use `rake db:seed`.
 ```

 ### Tests

 To run the RSpec test suite use the following command:

 ```bash
 rspec spec
 ```

-Rubocop linter has been configured as well.
+Rubocop linter has been configured.

 ```bash
 gem install rubocop